dotnet/designs/accepted/2021/runtime-security-mitigations.md

 `ArrayPool<T>` and other similar custom object pools are equivalent of the classic C malloc.
 Manual lifetime management traditionally suffers from use-after-free and double-free security vulnerabilities.
 Many years were spent on implementing diagnostics and mitigations of these vulnerabilities for malloc.

-We need to implement similar diagnostic and mitigation capabilities for ArrayPool\&lt;T\&gt; and friends.
+We need to implement similar diagnostic and mitigation capabilities for `ArrayPool<T>` and friends.
 It is [not unusual](https://github.com/dotnet/corefx/pull/37270) to find security bugs caused by incorrect `ArrayPool<T>` use even in dotnet/runtime libraries.

 We are also going to be continually pushed to expose APIs like those we use internally which make potential misuse even easier, e.g. `ValueStringBuilder`.
 Thus far we have simply said &quot;we're not comfortable doing that&quot;, but it is unlikely going to be a satisfactory answer long-term.
 It is something we need to keep thinking about.